meta-fx/Text-Obfuscator/README.md

 # Text Converter Browser Extension

 ## Overview
-Text Converter is a powerful browser extension that allows users to convert highlighted text into various formats directly from the context menu.
-With support for over 20 different conversion types, it's a versatile tool for writers, developers, and anyone who frequently works with text.
+Text Converter is a specialized browser extension designed for researchers and ethical hackers engaged in red teaming and jailbreaking Large Language Models (LLMs).
+This tool provides various text obfuscation methods to test and evaluate the robustness of LLM security measures.

+## Purpose
+The primary purpose of this extension is to assist in:
+- Obfuscating prompts to bypass content filters in LLMs
+- Testing the effectiveness of LLM safety mechanisms
+- Exploring potential vulnerabilities in AI language models
+- Supporting responsible disclosure of AI system weaknesses

+Note: This tool is intended for ethical research purposes only.
+Users are expected to adhere to responsible disclosure practices and relevant laws and regulations.

 ## Features
-- Convert selected text to multiple formats including:
+- Convert selected text using various obfuscation techniques including:
   - Pig Latin
   - Leet Speak
   - Reverse Text